lfrati/OmnImage/README.md

 However, while ImageNet contains natural images MNIST and Omniglot only contain examples of handwritten digits/characters.

 [OmniImage](https://drive.google.com/drive/folders/1tpm4LY3gEUlpK7h54uHqKOcw353np05s?usp=sharing) is a class-consistent subset of [ImageNet](https://www.image-net.org/) images that mirrors the shallow-and-wide dataset shape of [Omniglot](https://github.com/brendenlake/omniglot).

+What does consistent mean?
+While characters are fairly easy to "characterize" (minus some bad handwriting) natural images can vary wildly.
+We try to reduce the noise in our dataset by extracting the 20|100 subset of each class that is most similar to each other.

+We do this by using [evolutionary pairwise cosines subset minimization](https://github.com/lfrati/subpair).
+For each of the 1000 classes we compute the pairwise cosine distance between all the the examples (features extracted using a pretrained VGG model).
+We then evolve the minimal subset for each class and add those examples to our dataset.

+See [this link](https://drive.google.com/file/d/1rR7Xh4sxXVY9im_DrjZwEf2oydmx8YWL/view) for an overview of the 20000 version.